LINQ to Objects in VB.NET: A Comprehensive Guide

 For Each group In groupedNumbers

-For Each num In group.Numbers
+For Each number In group

 Next